rc-collins/coupleofidgits/src/site/episodes/98-Dark-Side-Of-The-Moon.md

 S5 E16 -

-Dean Dieing, Sam Dieing, finding God, the amulete.
+Dean Dying, Sam Dying, finding God, the amulete.

-Sam and Dean get woekn up being held at gun point.
+Sam and Dean get woken up being held at gun point.
 Dean recocognises them as Roy and ..
 The kill Sam
 talk about killing Dean